Facing Criminal Trespassing Charges in PA? We Can Help

-You can be charged with criminal trespass if you know that you are not allowed to enter a building, but you do so anyway.
+You can be charged with criminal trespass in Pennsylvania if you know that you are not allowed to enter a building, but you do so anyway.

 In Pennsylvania, criminal trespass covers multiple situations.
 For example, someone is warned by his ex-girlfriend not to come over but he breaks into her house anyway and threatens to hurt her.
 Another example, dissimilar but still criminal trespass, would be sneaking into an acquaintance’s Seven Springs vacation home and staying there without their permission.

 The methods by which a trespasser enters a building also encompass a wide range.
 It is against the law to gain entry by forcing, breaking in, intimidation, unauthorized opening of locks, or going through an opening not designed for human access like a dog door.

 If you are questioned by the police or charged with criminal trespass, having an experienced criminal trespass attorney representing you can help you avoid serious penalties like jail time, expensive fines, and a permanent criminal record.
 Call the Pittsburgh property crimes lawyers at our firm for a free, confidential case evaluation today at (412) 281-2146.

 Simple Criminal Trespass Charges in Pennsylvania

 Under Pennsylvania law, a simple trespasser is someone who knows that they are not licensed or privileged to do so, but enters or remains in any place for the purpose of:

 - Threatening or terrorizing the premises owner or occupant